 Implementing Shared Decision Making at the Point of Care

 As the healthcare industry places greater emphasis on value-based care, many providers are searching for ways to enhance the patient experience while reducing overall costs.
-Recently, many providers have implemented Shared Decision Making (SDM) processes, which focus on delivering quality patient outcomes rather than the number of patients treated.
+In the past several years, many providers have implemented Shared Decision Making (SDM) processes that focus on delivering quality patient outcomes.

-According to research, fewer than 50 percent of patients today can answer more than one question about their health conditions correctly.
-Further, close to 33 percent of medical conditions have more than one treatment option, and 20-66 percent of providers know little about their patients’ treatment preferences.
+According to the DECISIONS study, fewer than 50% of patients today can answer more than one question about their health conditions correctly.
+Furthermore, close to 33% of medical conditions have more than one treatment option, yet 20-66% of providers know little about their patients’ treatment preferences.

-As the market shifts toward fee-for-value, SDM is becoming a major component of several government-mandated programs, including the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) and The U.S. Department of Health and human Services (HHS).
-Providers need to implement SDM into their practices now more than ever.
+As the market shifts toward fee-for-value, shared decision making is becoming a major component of several government-mandated programs, including the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) and the U.S. Department of Health and Human Services (HHS).
+Providers need to implement shared decision making into their practices now more than ever.

 - Build buy-in throughout an organization.
-To establish an effective SDM program, it must be an organizational priority.
-Senior leadership, management, and care teams must all be willing to support and drive SDM practices forward to achieve successful results.
+To establish an effective shared decision making program, it must be an organizational priority.
+Senior leadership, management, and care teams must be willing to support and drive shared decision making practices forward to achieve successful results.

-- Create an on-boarding process.
-Educate the entire clinical team, making sure they understand the value of SDM.
-Make the integration processes as simple as possible, and provide financial incentives to further drive usage.
+- Create an onboarding process.
+Educate the entire clinical team, making sure they understand the value of shared decision making.
+Make the integration process as simple as possible and provide financial incentives to further drive usage.

 - Provide aids that produce outcomes.
 Offer engaging, high-quality decision aids that providers will endorse and patients will trust.

 - Identify and engage patients.
-Promote SDM through patient materials, add drop-down menus in an EMR to serve as a reminder of available options when meeting with patients, and offer incentives to patients who view and engage with decision aids.
+Promote shared decision making through patient materials, add drop-down menus in an EMR to serve as a reminder of available options when meeting with patients, and offer incentives to patients who view and engage with decision aids.

 - Set realistic goals and measure the program.
 Determine desired results and track progress on key metrics including a decrease in costs, patient engagement, and reduction in preference-sensitive surgeries.

-For more than 20 years, Health Dialog has provided SDM solutions to numerous health plans and providers.
-In that time, we’ve seen remarkable results, including a 13-16 percent reduction in medical costs associated with preference-sensitive conditions, 9.9 percent fewer preference-sensitive surgeries and 95 percent patient participation.
+For more than 20 years, Health Dialog has provided shared decision making solutions to numerous health plans and providers.
+In that time, we’ve seen remarkable results, including a 13-16% reduction in medical costs associated with preference-sensitive conditions, 9.9% fewer preference-sensitive surgeries, and 95% patient participation.

-If you are interested in learning more about our SDM offerings or to understand what to do next, watch our webinar, “5 Steps to Implement Shared Decision Making,” or download our whitepaper, “Implementing Shared Decision Making at the Point of Care.”
+If you are interested in learning more about our shared decision making offerings or to understand how to take the first step, watch our webinar, “5 Steps to Implement Shared Decision Making,” or download our white paper, “Implementing Shared Decision Making at the Point of Care.”